 The 200 and I have just one thing in common, we’re all clutching mountain bikes, other than that the similarities end.

-There are several scarily focussed, steely looking people in matching top-toe colours sporting full body armour and face helmets, a well turned out race team with what looks like its own mechanic, as well vast assortment of people who appear to have just rolled in off the cover of Mountain Bike UK magazine.
+There are several scarily focussed, steely looking people in matching top-toe colours sporting full body armour and face helmets, a well turned out race team with what looks like its own mechanic, as well as a vast assortment of people who appear to have just rolled in off the cover of Mountain Bike UK magazine.
 Hearteningly there are also a few folk dressed in onesies, obviously not taking things too seriously, and finally myself and a dozen friends who’d made the 7 hour trip up to the Snowdonia National Park to take part in this brand new mtb sportive.

 It would be fair to say that you could count on one hand the number of times I’ve actually ridden my mountain bike in the last year following the accident that took me out of cycling (amongst many other things) last April.

 In fact it’s still a bit of a mystery how I ended up here at all?
 Over the past few weeks, I seem to have progressed from debating whether I would ever get back on a mountain bike again to agreeing to a 60+ km event that takes in Wales’ highest mountain

 But, here we are at the start.
 I even have a new bike, bought second-hand from a fellow club member, for the occasion.

 ‘Bob’ as I have christened him is a full suspension mountain bike with 27.5 inch wheels, a whole 1.5” upgrade from my last bike.
 I’ve also graduated from cable to hydraulic brakes (supposedly improving my stopping control) and a 1 x 10 gear ratio.